xbeat/Machine-Learning/README.md

 Neuro-Vector-Symbolic Architectures (NVSA) combine neural networks with vector symbolic architectures, aiming to bridge the gap between connectionist and symbolic AI approaches.
 This fusion allows for more powerful and flexible reasoning capabilities in artificial intelligence systems.

+## Document Summarization with Python

+Introduction to Document Summarization

+Document summarization is a crucial task in natural language processing that involves condensing large volumes of text into concise, informative summaries.
+This process helps users quickly grasp the main ideas of a document without reading the entire content.
+In this presentation, we'll explore how to transform document summarization using sentence embeddings, clustering, and summarization techniques in Python.

 ## BoolLin XGB Combining Boolean and XGBoost for Improved Performance

 Introduction to BoolLin XGB